Struct jwks_server::crypto::jwk::Jwk

 fn into_collection<A>(self) -> SmallVec<A>where A: Array<Item = T>,

-into a collection.fn mapped<U, F, A>(self, f: F) -> SmallVec<A>where F: FnMut(T) -> U, A: Array<Item = U>,
+self into a collection.fn mapped<U, F, A>(self, f: F) -> SmallVec<A>where F: FnMut(T) -> U, A: Array<Item = U>,

 §impl<T> Paint for Twhere